 The above assumptions are reflected in our design, which comprises separate and independent modules for the recognition and normalisation subtasks.
-These components communicate via an intermediate format for expressing the local semantics of temporal expressions, as described in [12] and [13].
+These components communicate via an intermediate format for expressing the local semantics of temporal expressions, as described in (Mazur and Dale, 2006) and (Dale and Mazur, 2006).

-The stages of text processing are organized as a pipeline of processing resources using the architectural constructs provided in GATE [14].
-The elements in our pipeline are a tokenizer, gazetteers, a sentence splitter, a POS tagger, named entity recognition, temporal expression recognition, and temporal expression interpretation.
+The stages of text processing are organized as a pipeline of processing resources run, using the architectural constructs provided in GATE (Cunningham et al., 2002).
+The elements in our pipeline are a tokenizer, gazetteers, a sentence splitter, a POS tagger, named entity recognition, temporal expression recognition, and temporal expression interpretation.4